Abbot Point

-Abbot Point Port is home to the North Queensland Export Terminal (NQXT), the most northerly deepwater coal port of Australia, situated approximately 25 km north-west of the township of Bowen (Queensland).
+The Port of Abbot Point is home to the North Queensland Export Terminal (NQXT), the most northerly deepwater coal port of Australia, situated approximately 25 km north-west of the town of Bowen, Queensland.
 Established in 1984, it consists of a rail in-loading facility, coal handling and stockpile areas, and a single trestle jetty and conveyor connected to a berth and shiploader, located 2.75 km off-shore.
 Coal reaches the port via the GAP railway line from the Bowen Basin Coalfields.

 The Port of Abbot Point is of significant strategic value to North Queensland Bulk Ports Corporation, as there are very few locations along Queensland's eastern seaboard where deep water (>15m) is so close in-shore.
 North Queensland Export Terminal has been operating for 35 years exporting coal.

 Terminal 1

 Adani Ports signed a 99-year lease on Abbot Point Terminal 1 in 2011.
 The deal cost Adani Group $1.83 billion.

 Abbot Point Operations been contracted by North Queensland Export Terminal to manage the operations at the port of Abbot Point.